Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 4. Relaxation rates of angular harmonics

-Note that in the limit of $a\rightarrow 1$ in the final expressions for the rates is incorrect, even if at $a=1$ they turn out to be finite.
-Integral expressions, if considered as functions of $a$ and $x$, are not uniformly continuous at the point $a=1,~~x=-1$, so one cannot go to the limit of $a\rightarrow1$ after calculating the integrals.
+Note that taking the limit of $a\rightarrow 1$ in the final expressions for the rates is incorrect, even if at $a=1$ they turn out to be finite.
+Indeed, the integrands in Eqs.~(\ref{alfa_11_res})-(\ref{inner}) are not uniformly continuous functions of $a$ and $x$, in the vicinity of $a=1,~~x=-1$, so one cannot take just the limit of $a\rightarrow 1$ after calculating the integrals.
+Nevertheless, the analysis of the behavior of the rates calculated within the described approximation in the limits $a\rightarrow 1 \pm 0$, that correspond to~$p_1 ^F >p_2^F$ and~$p_1^F<p_2^F$ will be of interest.

-The relaxation rate of the first harmonic takes the form:
+The relaxation rate of the first harmonic takes the form [here we use Eqs.~(\ref{X})-(\ref{35})]:

 where